 In the computed configurations, some rectangles are missing due to the strong occlusion.
 For instance, some rectangles on the floor in the kitchen scene are missing due to the occlusion caused by the table on the floor.
-In addition, the results clearly show that high-level knowledge introduced by the graph grammar greatly improves the results.
-For example, in the building scene in the third column in Fig. 10, the windows become very weak on the left side of the image.
-By grouping them into a line rectangle group, the algorithm can recover these weak windows, which will not appear when using the likelihood model alone.
+In addition, the results clearly show that high level knowledge introduced by the graph grammar greatly improves the results.
+For example, in the building scene at the third column in Fig. 10, the windows become very weak on the left side of the image.
+By grouping them into a line rectangle group, the algorithm can recover these weak windows, which will not appear using the likelihood model alone.

-During our experiments, phase 1 is the most timeconsuming stage and takes about 2 minutes on a 640×480 image since we have to test many combinations to generate all of the rectangle proposals and build up their occlusion relations.
-Phases 2 and 3 are very fast and take about 1 minute altogether.
+During our experiments, Phase I is the most time-consuming stage and takes about 2 minutes on a 640x480 image since we have to test many combinations to generate all the rectangle proposals and build up their occlusion relations.
+Phase II and III are very fast and take about 1 minute altogether.

-Quantitative evaluation.
-To evaluate our algorithm in a quantitative way, we collect a data set with 40 images.
-The average number of rectangles in each image of this data set is 38.
-Six have been shown in Figs. 10 and 11.
+2. Quantitative evaluation To evaluate our algorithm in a quantitative way, we collect a dataset with 40 images.
+Six have been shown in Figures 10 and 11.
 We then manually annotate these images to get the ground truth for all the rectangles in each image.